 The site presents a superb opportunity for a residential backland development scheme.
-It lies on the eastern side of Downhouse Road and is accessed via a long, straight, single track.
+It lies on the eastern side of Downhouse Road, accessed via a long, straight, single track.
 The nearby properties have long, narrow rear gardens.
 Besides, there is a limited amount of development to the rear of the houses fronting the main road.
-The only notable exceptions being a replacement dwelling close to the subject site.
+The only notable exception is, being a replacement dwelling close to the subject site.

 As a result of the site’s current use, renders it a developed site in the countryside – what is commonly termed a ‘brownfield’ site.
 However, the site lies within a Local Gap which runs along the western edge of Clanfield’s built-up area boundary.
 This lies east of a ridge beyond the site’s eastern boundary.
 Subsequently, this confined any redevelopment on the site to the current built limits set by the existing buildings, hardstandings and suchlike.

-The Project Brief was to create 4no. dwellings coupled with external works and extended driveway access to replace the existing dwelling and several commercial use buildings.
+The Project Brief was to create four individually designed dwellings.
+Coupled with external works and extended driveway access to replace the existing dwelling and several commercial use buildings.